yixuan/RcppNumerical/README.md

 }
 ```

-The R code to test the function:
+Here is the R code to test the function:

 ```r
 set.seed(123)